-95 Time is of the quintessence-- common to these theories given above is the concept that the universe is moving outward steadily over time, with its outermost objects (stars, galaxies, galactic clusters) moving faster, as though all of its objects had begun moving away from a common centre together, consistent with a sudden canvas, 58.3 x 65 in)

-Above: The Origin of the Milky Way, National Gallery, London (c.
-1575 painting by Jacopo Tintoretto, oil on start to the universe at a common point called the Big Bang, Creation-- over time faster objects have gone further.
+95 Time is of the quintessence-- common to these theories given above is the concept that the universe is moving outward steadily over time, with its outermost objects (stars, galaxies, galactic clusters) moving faster, as though all of its objects had begun moving away from a start to the universe at a common point called the Big Bang, Creation-- over time faster objects have gone further.
 The velocities at which galaxies move is determined by the Doppler shifted wavelengths of the spectral lines.
 The expanding universe suggests, thus, the 'Big Bang'.
 Evolution or Creation happen over this period of time, as measured by the expanding, universe-like timepiece.